 From Italy, Australia, America, to Indonesia, there’s a “Ni Hao” (restaurant) in almost every country I know.
-Ironically, Ni Hao, in Indore, by Radisson Blu will make you nostalgic if you have ever visited the Italian Rome.
+Ironically, Ni Hao, in Indore, by Radisson Blu will make you nostalgic if you have ever visited the Asian turf.

 Revealing serene Buddha statues, ambrosial cuisine, and elegantly styled interiors, both these Chinese restaurants stand out explicitly with their ever relaxing Oriental vibe.
 Radisson’s Ni Hao, seems welcoming enough, with its snuggly ‘deep-coloured’ wall of Chinese kettles at the entrance, along with, customary Chinese drums.